ulfschneider/markdown-it-echarts/README.md

 In your Markdown, describe the echarts chart within a fenced codeblock, introduced with the `echarts` keyword.

 > [!NOTE]
-> It is mandatory to to create an object named `config` that holds your chart definition.
+> It is mandatory to create an object named `config` that holds your chart definition.
 > You cannot choose a different name!

 ~~~markdown